This book is written by Lisa Wingate.

 A little bit about the book…

 The other main character in this book is Avery Stafford.
 She is a very different character than Rill.
 She is born into a very wealthy, upper-class family in South Carolina.
 Avery is a successful lawyer from New York City who has returned home to support her sick father, the Senator of South Carolina.
-Avery knows she is being groomed to one day become Senator and walk in the footsteps of her father.
+Avery knows she is being groomed to one day become Senator herself to walk in the footsteps of her father.
 She shadows her father to many different events trying to understand more of this world she may be thrown into.
 Throughout this journey, she continuously feels like something is missing and wonders if this is really the life she wants for herself.
 She is also engaged to a man who she slowly realizes she may not love anymore.
 It is at one of her fathers’ events that she runs into a woman named May Crandall.
 Avery’s life from this moment on changes as she tries to decipher what May is telling her and how Avery’s family is involved.

 My review of the book…